arminfriedl/xwim/README.md

 archive contents there.

 # Supported formats
-xwim supports most formats supported by [libarchive](https://libarchive.org/):

-- 7-zip: 7z, 7zip
-- zip: jar, zip
-- bzip2: bz2, bzip2
-- gzip: gz, gzip
-- xzip: xz
-- rar: rar
-- tar with compression: tgz, tar.gz, tar.bz2, tar.xz
+Currently `xwim` supports `tar.gz` and `zip` archives.
+However, this will rapidly expand to many more formats until a stable release is officially announced.

+Take a look `Archiver.hpp` if you want to help and have some time for testing.
+Most formats can readily be added if they are supported by libarchive.
+For other formats you have to add an `Archiver` implementation.

 # Install
-xwim is currently released as a dynamically linked glibc binary only.
-The releases can be downloaded from https://git.friedl.net/incubator/xwim/releases and should run on most glibc based GNU/Linux distributions.
-The following dependencies have to be installed:
+`xwim` currently released for Linux only.
+There are two flavers: statically linked and dynamically linked.
+The releases can be downloaded from https://git.friedl.net/incubator/xwim/releases and should run on most 64-bit GNU/Linux distributions.

+For the dynamically linked version, the following dependencies have to be
+installed:
 - [spdlog](https://github.com/gabime/spdlog)
 - [fmt](https://github.com/fmtlib/fmt)
 - [libarchive](https://github.com/libarchive/libarchive)

-Approaching the first stable release we will release for more platforms.
+Windows support is planned for the first stable release.
+Packaging for various distributions is also planned once `xwim` stabilizes.
+Please reach out if you can help.

 # Build
 xwim is built with [meson](https://mesonbuild.com/).
 To compile xwim from source